pololu/pushbutton-arduino/README.md

 ## Version history

+* 1.1.1 (2016 Jun 03):
+    * Fixed some small errors in the documentation.
 * 1.1.0 (2014 Dec 11):
     * Added the PushbuttonBase class, which allows custom pushbutton classes with their own unique ways of reading the state of the button.
     * Changed all booleans (which are actually uint8_t) to bools.